ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 To create your first web page, create a directory anywhere on your computer, where you will place all your files.

-Name the first `index.html` file, it will contain HTML code.
+Name the initial file `index.html`; it will contain HTML code.
 This is the first file to be created, because the HTTP servers are configured by default so that the request made on your hosting (by typing your domain name in the address bar of a browser) displays the file `index`.

 Open your text editor and save your work file.